britepool/comply/policies/datacenter.md

 a.
 The following locations are classified by the organization as secure areas and are governed by this policy:

-    i. [list all data center locations and secure areas under the organization’s control]
+    i.
+At this time all data centers are hosted by cloud provider(s) (Amazon) with strict data center and secure area access policies.
+The company currently maintains no physical data centers under its control.

 a.
 Each data center and secure area must have a manager assigned.
 The manager’s name must be documented in the organization’s records.
 In the case of any on-prem data centers, the manager’s name must also be posted in and near the secure area.